thinkaxelthink/leadershipdocs/onboarding/HowToAxel.md

 ## Feedback Protocol
 I firmly believe that feedback is at the core of building trust and respect in a team.

 At WeWork, there is a formal feedback cycle which occurs twice a year.
-The first time we go through this cycle, we’ll draft a proposed set of [OKRs](https://en.wikipedia.org/wiki/OKR) for you for the next review period.
+It is a fairly straightforward process, but time consuming.
+To help inform the feedback you will be requested to provide and request from others, we’ll draft a proposed set of [OKRs](https://en.wikipedia.org/wiki/OKR) for you for the next review period.
 These are not product or technology OKRs; these are professional growth OKRs for you.
-I’ll send you these draft OKRs as well as upward feedback from your team before we meet so you can review beforehand.

-In our face-to-face meeting, we’ll discuss and agree on your OKRs for the next period, and I’ll ask for feedback on my performance.
+The feeback cycle is always being improved upon so it changes a bit.
+For that reason I will not try to describe it.
+However, one thing doesnt' and it's our face-to-face meeting to discuss the results.
+In our face-to-face meeting, we’ll discuss and agree on your OKRs for the next period.
 At our following review, the process differs thusly: I’ll review you against our prior OKRs, and I’ll introduce new OKRs (if necessary).
 Rinse and repeat.

+In addition I like to create a 30/60/90 day plan for new engineers as part of your growth plan.
+Your progress through the plan will be a topic of discussion during our 1:1s.

 Review periods are not the only time we’ll exchange feedback.
 This will be a recurring topic in our 1:1s.
 I am going to ask you for feedback in 1:1s regularly.
 I am never going to stop doing this no matter how many times you say you have no feedback for me.